Conable History, Family Crest & Coats of Arms

 The surname Conable was first found in Devon where they held a family seat at Collibear, a hamlet in the parish of Tawstock.
 "The change from 'i' to 'y' is common; compare bannister and baluster.
 This is a familiar Devonshire name."

-Important Dates for the Conable family
+Early History of the Conable family

 This web page shows only a small excerpt of our Conable research.
 Another 39 words (3 lines of text) covering the years 1641, 1642, 1690, 1757, 1692, 1755, 1691, 1703 and 1706 are included under the topic Early Conable History in all our PDF Extended History products and printed products wherever possible.